js1019/NormalModes/README.md

 _Self-gravitation and rotation will be included in the future release._

-**News: The work is selected for [the student cluster competition](http://www.studentclustercompetition.us/) reproducibility challenge at [SC'19](https://sc19.supercomputing.org).
+**News: This work is selected for [the student cluster competition](http://www.studentclustercompetition.us/) reproducibility challenge at [SC'19](https://sc19.supercomputing.org).
 Please see [the official announcement](https://sc19.supercomputing.org/2019/04/19/from-sc-papers-to-student-cluster-competition-benchmarks-joining-forces-to-promote-reproducibility-in-hpc/) and [teams named](https://sc19.supercomputing.org/2019/06/10/teams-named-for-sc19-student-cluster-competition/).**

 ## Normal Modes: the expected outcome